 "Difficult roads lead to the nicest places on the planet" is a saying that hits the nail in this case.

 Actually, the steep road slopes lead to a grassy bay with a white sand beach, palm trees, and turquoise water.
 We're in a shallow bay protected by an outside reef.

-After a very warm welcome of the staff, a coconut drink and a big breakfast buffet, we move into our bungalow with sea view on the spot.
-Jet lag hits and we end up in bed.
+After a very warm welcome from the staff, a coconut drink, and a big breakfast buffet, we move into our bungalow with a sea view on the spot.
+Jet lag hits, and we end up in bed.